-Garry accepts instructions in most areas of civil litigation and he has particular expertise in intellectual property and media law matters.
+Garry accepts instructions in most areas of civil litigation and he has particular expertise in intellectual property and media law matters (especially defamation).
 He is client and resolution focused, and committed to providing timely and efficient service.

-Regarded as pragmatic and robust, Garry offers clients strong commercial judgment, excellent analytical skills and clear strategic guidance.
-He is an experienced trial and appellate advocate, having appeared many times in New Zealand's superior courts and specialist tribunals.
+Regarded as pragmatic and robust, Garry offers client strong commercial judgement, excellent analytical skills and clear strategic guidance.
+He is an experienced trial and appellate advocate, having appeared many times in New Zealand’s superior courts and specialist tribunals.

 In 2017 the World Trademark Review named Garry in its list of leading trade mark practitioners saying he has an “impeccable reputation on the IP scene” and that “clients flock to Richmond Chambers’ Williams for his crystal clear plans of attack”.
 In 2018, it said: “Experienced advocate Garry Williams of Richmond Chambers has a broad civil litigation practice, but is best known as a media and IP ace”.

 Doyle’s Guide also recommends him for intellectual property, technology, media and telecommunications disputes in New Zealand.

 Garry is on the Faculty of the NZLS Litigation Skills Programme and is a member of the Training and Diversity Committees of the New Zealand Bar Association.
 He is also a member of the New Zealand and Trans-Tasman Committees of the Intellectual Property Society of Australia and New Zealand (IPSANZ).

 DOUGIAMAS v BENNER (2017-2018) Invalidity action relating to the trade mark MOODLE®.
 The MOODLE® platform is the world’s leading online learning management system.
 The proceeding also involves claims of misleading and deceptive conduct, passing off and bad faith.